 Then my children grew up, and my dream of sharing the cities of Europe with them moved closer to reality; at 7 and 8 they were now old enough suffer through jet-lag without an epic meltdown, big enough to manage their own luggage, and mature enough to order something other than chicken nuggets from a restaurant menu.
 However, as I began to plan, I realized that these children would not appreciate weeks of jumping from one city to the next the way that I had a decade or so ago.
-Instead, our itinerary needed a more diverse set of destinations: cities, national parks, amusement parks, pools, caves, and even playgrounds rather than cafes, art museums and historic sites.
+Instead, our 2-week Central Europe trip itinerary needed a more diverse set of destinations: cities, national parks, amusement parks, pools, caves, and even playgrounds rather than cafes, art museums and historic sites.

 I have made a habit of traveling with my children for about a month each summer since they were 5-years old.
 As I compose our itineraries each year, variety is foremost on my mind.
 And, I’m sure that if your family is traveling for one week, ten days, or a month, the same principle will hold true.
 As much as my son loves hiking challenging rocky trails and my daughter loves exploring palaces, we simply can’t do those things everyday we’re on the road because we would quickly tire of them and miss out on everything else a destination has to offer.
 So, no we didn’t tour every royal palace in Vienna — but we did take an audio guide tour of Schönbrunn Palace and spend an afternoon wandering the gardens.
 Nor did we ride every gondola and climb every mountain in Slovakia’s Tatra Mountains — but we did do an epic full day hike in Vysoké Tatry from Skalnaté pleso up and over a mountain peak to Zelené pleso (pictured above).
-To develop our itinerary, I found things that we love to do and connected the dots.
+To develop our 2-week Central Europe trip itinerary, I found things that we love to do and connected the dots.

 Pictured above: rodelbahn in Salzkammergut Lake Region, Austria

-Traveling domestically I rely heavily on Google Maps; I was optimistic that this would also work for us in Europe, and it did.
+Traveling domestically I rely heavily on Google Maps; I was optimistic that this would also work for us on our European road trip, and it did.
 At the time we traveled, our phone plan offered the option of using our regular data and minutes for ten dollars per day in Europe; this seemed to be a fairly universal option in the summer of 2017; my mother, who uses a different US carrier, was also able to opt into a similar plan.
 While ten dollars a day on cell phone service sounds a bit pricey, it was worth every penny.
 Certain countries did have more reliable service than others, but I never had to pull out a paper map or stop to ask for directions due to lack of cell phone service.

 Pictured above: Suchá Belá Gorge, Podlesok, Slovenský Raj, Slovakia

-I admit that I did a lot of research before ever leaving for the European continent.
+I admit that I did a lot of research before ever leaving for the European continent on our 2-week Europe trip.
 I knew the names of the places where I wanted to hike with my family- often having a few choices in each location Being a planner, I had even located many of the trailheads and parking areas on Google Maps before leaving home, marking them with a star so that I could find them more quickly on my phone at a later time.
 Yes, getting off the beaten path and outside the cities of Central Europe does take more research and planning; while people across the region are friendly and happy to try communicate with Americans in English, it is often difficult to find someone whose English is good enough to give directions or make restaurant recommendations in the more rural areas and smaller cities.